Catholicism and Divorce

 In most tribunals you may never actually speak with your advocate.
 He or she will more likely act “behind the scenes” to make sure your legal rights are protected.
 So opportunities for strategic advice and personal counsel will probably not be available.
 There are just not enough tribunal personnel to afford every client individual attention and service.
 This can be frustrating for you because you may have many questions that are left unanswered.

-Can I start the annulment process while I’m going through my divorce?
+Can I start the annulment procedure while I’m going through my divorce?

 No. The Church’s first approach to a separated couple that is considering divorce is to try to get them to stay together.
 Annulment petitions are not accepted by a tribunal if there is any hope that the parties will reconcile.
 A finalized divorce is a certain indication to the Church that reconciliation is improbable.
 The common practice in the United States is that annulment requests are only accepted by tribunals after the divorce is absolute.